 Do I need to qualify to compete?

-Qualification is required only for the 3K and 15K events.
-Please refer to out list of qualifying events for detailed criteria.
+Due to the Covid-19 pandemic, we recognize that 2020 qualification opportunities are limited.
+As a result, qualification will only be required for the Pro divisions of the 3K and 15K events.
+Please refer to our list of qualifying events for detailed criteria.

 Are medals and cash prizes available?